jupyterlite/jupyterlite/README.md

 The default JupyterLite distribution currently features:

 - a JavaScript kernel running in an IFrame
-- a basic [Pyodide](https://pyodide.org) kernel running in a Web Worker
+- a basic Python kernel backed by [Pyodide](https://pyodide.org) running in a Web Worker
+- offline notebook storage in the browser
+- basic session and kernel management to have multiple kernels running at once
 - support for code consoles

 ## Try it in your browser